Education: Transformative Research Modules

 The Team

-Our coordination team brings together expertise from diverse backgrounds to ensure a rich and dynamic learning experience.
-Led by Julia Wittmayer and Rachel Williams from DIT, Sake Zijlstra from Resilient Delta, and Joe Binetti from Impact at the Core, our team is committed to guiding participants through an enlightening and transformative journey.
+This module was ideated by a diverse and experienced group committed to creating a rich and dynamic learning experience.
+Julia Wittmayer and Rachel Williams from DIT, Sake Zijlstra from TU Delft, and Joe Binetti from Impact at the Core collaboratively developed the framework and content that shape the module’s foundation.